 The first thing you’ll want to do is use the game disk to create a new scenario disk.
 You’re clearly not buying Knight of Diamonds new, while the same uploaded copy appears to be passed around the various abandonware sites.
 This copy has already been beaten.
 I should have done this for the first Wizardry, but I got away with it because Werdna was programmed to appear if anyone who hadn’t beaten him was in the party.
 But for the sequel, the Knight’s armor pieces appear once, and when they’re taken, they’re gone.
 If you try to add some new characters to the downloaded scenario disk, you’ll never find the armor pieces because some other character has them or sold them.
 Make a new scenario disk before you start.

 The Castle again acts as your base of operations, with its functions (and names) unchanged from the original.
 You still assemble your party at Gilgamesh’s Tavern.
 Boltac’s Trading Post sells exactly the same gear.
 In the Apple II version, you’ll bring all gold, experience, and weapons with you into the sequel.
 You can buy some basic gear at Boltac’s, but it’s probably a good idea to level and gear up in the first game before jumping to the second.
-While the first level has enemies (and XP gains) equivalent to the 9th or 10th levels in the original, the loot you get definitely isn’t on par and definitely doesn’t compensate the risk.
+While the first level has enemies (and XP gains) equivalent to the 9th or 10th levels in the original, the loot you get definitely isn’t on par and doesn’t compensate the risk.

 Character age also starts to become an issue.
 You can heal your party by spending money at the castle’s Inn.
 A better room costs more, but heals at a faster rate.
 The catch is that your healing rate is measured in weeks and that time tacks on to your character’s age.
 This (and the cost) is why most players dip back into the dungeon to heal with their Priest, but if you were wealthy and lazy, you might have some pensioners in your party by now.
 If you changed your character’s class, or played a version of Wizardry I that retained the 10 year penalty for recovering an “out” party, then that’s another avenue for extra years.
-Point is, you’re more likely to have wizened characters by the sequel, and characters around 50 can actually start to die of old age.
+Point is, you’re more likely to have wizened characters by the sequel, and characters around 50 can actually die of old age.
 If your entire party carks it because they’re too old, you know where you have to go.

 Heading down into the dungeon, you’re treated to identical gameplay as the first.
 The wireframe walls still don’t detail anything other than doors, so squares with something important on them (stairs, a message, etc) only show when you step on them.
 There are no items to pick up, like the statues or the blue ribbon from the first.
 There are a few riddles, especially toward the end.
 Even though you picked up all five pieces of armor (the two gauntlets count as one), you’ll still need to plumb the sixth level for the answers to a critical riddle.
 If you get this riddle wrong when trying to return the armor – I’m absolutely serious – they all return to where you found them and you’ll have to fight each piece again.

 There is one major gameplay change.
 When either side gets “surprised,” no one can cast spells in the first combat round.
-It was too easy to get annihilated by mages exploiting this in the first game, so I’m glad the second restricts this.
+It was too easy to get annihilated by enemy mages exploiting this in the first game, so I’m glad the second restricts this.
 It at least gives you an opportunity to throw a silence spell out there, rather than simply dying without a chance in the first seconds of a late-game encounter.

 Given that there’s not much new to describe, I want to take a few paragraphs to highlight some of Wizardry’s systems so far that I glossed over when writing about the first one.
 I talked about the magic system and its charges, but I didn’t talk about the spells themselves.
 You are expected to type out the spell you want to cast every time you cast it.
 These are nonsense fantasy words, so it helps to have the manual (or in-box reference cards) out during every session.
 However, it’s not completely arbitrary – like Ultima Underworld’s rune letters, many spells have prefixes that offer reliable modifiers.